LucianoAdonis/lucianoadonis.github.io/pages/lsp-chapter-1.md

 Well, as mentioned before there is a **LSP V1.0** and **V2.0**, you can guess which one it's free.

 The certification consists 4-Day 40-Hour Training program on the **V2.0** that it won't make you an expert but will help you to get you started making tailored solutions and facilitate the workshops.

-And yes, you have to "**pay-to-learn**", there is no other way around it, specially because it's teached to others, a summary and mind map won't be helpfull at all.

 There’s no way around it, especially because the methodology is meant to be taught through experience.
 A summary or mind map won’t be helpful at all.
 To truly grasp it, you need to learn from a well-structured example of how sessions are guided, reinforced by studying and analyzing what was done.